feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     X_transformed = transformer.fit_transform(X)

 - The value of the split_frac argument (0.6) means that the two dataframes used to compute the PSI values (base and test) will be split according to a 60% - 40% basis.
-- The fit method performs the split of the dataframe and the calculations of the PSI values using the procedure described above.
+- The fit method performs the split of the dataframe and the calculations of procedure described above.
 The PSI values are accessible through the `.psi_values_` attribute.

 .. code:: python